tlinq/benchmark-performance/README.md

 ## Accessing the Dashboard
-(this assumes you ahve node installed)
+(this assumes you have node installed)
 ### Install packages, run:
 yarn install (npm install works as well if you don't have yarn)

 ### To see the dashboard at localhost:5000
+run
 > node server.js

 ### To work with the dashboard in development mode
+run
 > yarn start